 By the time you click on the offer, then click the “scan barcode” option, that’s 15 seconds easy.
 If the item is rejected, you need to read the offer again and try scanning other items.

-Say I have 10 offers to redeem, that could add an extra 5-10 minutes easy.
+Say I have 10 offers to redeem, which could add an extra 5-10 minutes easy.